Skip to content

 • The visit of Brazzaville and its sappers

-• Conferences on board to enrich the trip
+• lectures or film on board to enrich the trip

 • Small groups to create links and not disturb ecosystems